The Moon Was Crazy Last Night & Instagram Was Loving It

 As of this morning, there are over 180,000 posts tagged #harvestmoon.
 That's a lot of social-media love.

-Whether you saw it in person or experience it through Insta, we've collected some of our favorites for you.
+Whether you saw it in person or experience it through Insta, we've collected some of our favourites for you.
 Click through and see all the wonderment for yourself.

 As we explained on Thursday, "The Harvest Moon initially rises closer to twilight, you may see what looks like multiple full moons in the sky."